-Fig. 2 Shows axial slice views of various phantoms included in this study.
-(A) shows a simulated small phantom with normal-density inserts (200, 400, 800 mgHAcm-3) and a tube voltage of 120 kV.
-(B) shows a simulated large phantom with low-density inserts (25, 50, 100 mgHAcm-3) and a tube voltage of 120 kV with simulated motion.
+Fig. 2 Shows axial slices of various phantoms included in this study.
+(A) shows a simulated small phantom with normal-density inserts (200, 400, 800 mgHAcm-3) and a tube voltage of 120 kV with the red arrow showing beam hardening artifacts.
+(B) shows a simulated large phantom with low-density inserts (25, 50, 100 mgHAcm-3) and a tube voltage of 120 kV with simulated motion, and the blue arrows indicate streaking artifacts caused by motion.
 (C) shows an axial slice of the calibration rod (200 mgHAcm-3) for a simulated medium phantom with a tube voltage of 100 kV.
-(D) shows an axial slice view of a physical QRM Thorax Phantom with a Cardio Calcification Insert.
-The red arrow shows a simulated beam hardening artifact, and the blue arrows indicate a simulated streaking artifact caused by motion.
+(D) shows an axial slice of a physical QRM Thorax Phantom with a Cardio Calcification Insert.

+Throughout this study, Agatston scoring refers to the calcium mass calculations derived from the Agatston scoring method.
+Spatially weighted calcium scoring refers only to the calcium score without associated physical units.
+Integrated calcium mass and volume fraction calcium mass refer to the calcium mass calculated via the integrated intensity approach and volume fraction mass quantification technique, respectively.
+This study's calcium scoring algorithms are publicly available at https://github.com/Dale-Black/CalciumScoring.jl.